munificent/craftinginterpreters/book/chunks-of-bytecode.md

 Lightning fast, but that performance comes at a cost.
 First of all, compiling to native code ain't easy.
-Most chips in wide use today have sprawling Byzantine architectures with a sprawl of instructions accreted over decades.
+Most chips in wide use today have sprawling Byzantine architectures with heaps of instructions that accreted over decades.
 They require sophisticated register allocation, pipelining, and instruction scheduling.

 And, of course, you've thrown <span name="back">portability</span> out.
-Spend a few years mastering some instruction set and that still only gets you onto *one* of the several dominant architectures out there.
-In order to support your language on all of them, you need to learn all of their instruction sets and write a separate back end for each one.
+Spend a few years mastering some architecture and that still only gets you onto *one* of the several popular instruction sets out there.
+To get your language on all of them, you need to learn all of their instruction sets and write a separate back end for each one.

 <aside name="back">